villeverkkonen/openrsc-exp-tracker/README.md

 ### Running the tests

-Tests currently work in progress at May 8th 2023
+Tests currently work in progress
 1. For backend tests in folder backend run `pytest`
 2. For frontend tests in folder client run `npm run test`

 ### Configuring for your own needs
 1. You can add Players through API with for example Postman
-    - POST request to http://localhost:9000/api/players with JSON body { "name": <name>, "original_exp": <current_exp_from_hiscores> }
+    - POST request to http://localhost:9000/api/players with JSON body:
+    ```
+    {
+      "name": <name>,
+      "original_exp": <current_exp_from_hiscores>
+    }
+    ```
 2. From scheduler.py file search for text "Overall" and replace it with skill of your choice, for example "Agility"
 3. From same scheduler.py file you can also change how often the webscraping happens.
 Though it would be nice not to trigger it too often to not stress test rsc.vet too much.
 4. Dummy test data generating script work in progress
-5. You might want to comment out the task rom file scheduler.py so it doesn't trigger the scraping if you don't need it.
-If you for example create the data manually through API call or SQLite console.
+5. You might want to comment out the task from file scheduler.py so it doesn't trigger the scraping if you don't need it.
+If you for example create the data manually through API call or straight to the database.

+### Technology keywords
+- Python
+- Svelte
+- FastAPI
+- Rocketry
+- BeautifulSoup
+- PostgreSQL
+- Heroku